ScilifelabDataCentre/genome-portal/hugo/content/species/meganyctiphanes_norvegica/_index.md

 - <p> Unneberg, P., Larsson, M., Olsson, A., Wallerman, O., Petri, A., Bunikis, I., Vinnere Pettersson, O., Papetti, C., Gislason, A., Glenner, H., Cartes, J. E., Blanco-Bercial, L., Eriksen, E., Meyer, B., & Wallberg, A. (2024).
 Ecological genomics in the Northern krill uncovers loci for local adaptation across ocean basins.
 Nature Communications, 15(1), 6297. <a href="https://doi.org/10.1038/s41467-024-50239-7"> https://doi.org/10.1038/s41467-024-50239-7</a></p>

-If you have used the pages for this species in the Genome Portal, please refer to it in-text as: "The *Meganyctiphanes norvegica* entry in the Swedish Reference Genome Portal ([access date YYYY-MM-DD])." and use the following for the bibliography:
+If you have used the pages for this species in the Genome Portal, please refer to it in-text as: "The *Meganyctiphanes norvegica* entry in the Swedish Reference Genome Portal (access date)." and use the following for the bibliography:

-- <p> Swedish Reference Genome Portal ([access date YYYY-MM-DD]), SciLifeLab Data Centre, version ([version number]) from <a href="https://www.genomes.scilifelab.se">https://www.genomes.scilifelab.se</a>.
-RRID:XXXXXX.
+- <p> Swedish Reference Genome Portal (access date), SciLifeLab Data Centre, version (version number) from <a href="https://genomes.scilifelab.se">https://genomes.scilifelab.se</a>, RRID:SCR_026008.

 #### References